 Shooting Sports USA

 NRA Competitions: Getting Started

 CMP Rulebook: http://www.odcmp.com/competitions/rulebook.pdf

-The third discipline, Combat, is a NATO event that doesn’t have a civilian equivalent, however practical competition such as PPC (Police Pistol Combat/Precision Pistol Competition), NRA Action Pistol (Bianchi Cup), IDPA and USPSA Multigun is close.
-This is also the style event you’ll find at AFSAM (Armed Forces Skill at Arms Meeting), All Army and National Guard hosted events.
+In addition to Service Rifle, Pistol, and Conditions events, action/practical competition such as PPC (Police Pistol Combat/Precision Pistol Competition), NRA Action Pistol (Bianchi Cup), IDPA, USPSA Handgun and Multigun, and 3 Gun is another competition discipline.
+This is also the style event you’ll find as a component of AFSAM (Armed Forces Skill at Arms Meeting), All Army, and National Guard hosted events.

 - USPSA http://www.uspsa.org/rules/